Building Good Study Habits in Kindergarten: A Singapore Parent's Guide

 Weeks 1-2: Anchor to an Existing Routine

-Choose a consistent time that already exists in your child's day — after breakfast, after returning from school, or after afternoon nap.
-Announce the learning time calmly and matter-of-factly: "It is learning time.
+Pick a consistent time that already exists — after breakfast, after school pickup, or after afternoon nap.
+Say it calmly: "It's learning time.
 Let's go to the table."

 Start with just 10 minutes.
-Choose an activity your child already enjoys — colouring, a favourite book, building letters with playdough.
-Do not introduce new or difficult content in the first two weeks.
-The goal is simply to establish that the cue (this time of day) leads to the routine (sitting at the table and doing something).
+Use an activity your child already enjoys — colouring, a favourite book, building letters with playdough.
+Don't introduce anything new or difficult for the first two weeks.
+The goal is simply for the cue (this time of day) to lead to the routine (sitting at the table and doing something).

-Once sitting at the table feels natural, add light structure to the session itself.
-A simple sequence might be:
+Once sitting at the table feels natural, add some light structure:

 - Five minutes of reading (you read to them, or they read to you)